hello-robot/stretch_web_teleop/documentation/development.md

 ### `remoterobot.tsx`

 This file wraps the logic for receiving and transmitting commands, sensor streams, etc. over the WebRTC channels in a nice API for the operator browser.
+You can think of `RemoteRobot` as the bridge between the operator browser and the robot.
 The interface creates a single instance of `RemoteRobot` and uses it for the duration of the session that it is connected to the robot.
 On the other end, the robot browser is listening for commands from / transmitting data to `RemoteRobot`.
 The robot-side logic can be found in `src/pages/robot/tsx/index.tsx`, which is described [at this section](#indextsx).

 Adding new capabilities to the web interface will involve adding functionality to the `RemoteRobot` class.
 Let's take homing the robot for example.
 We add a method to the class like so: